OTMaC/otmac.github.io/content/contact.md

----
-title: "Contact"
-description: "Hugo, the world’s fastest framework for building websites"
-aliases: ["about-us","about-hugo","contact"]
-author: "Hugo Authors"
----

-If you wish to contact us for anything regarding the competition, feel free to email us at `hello -at- domain -dot- ca`.
+In order to contact us for any concerns regarding the competition, please send an email to `hello -at- domain -dot- ca`.